Stokes’ Theorem

 \]

-I.e. the integral computing the total divergence within an expanse
+I.e. the integral that computes the sum total of the divergence within an expanse

 is equal to the surface integral across its boundary, the flux.